Vikrantthenge/vikrant-portfolio/README.md

   </a>
 </p>

-🎯 Available immediately for senior analytics roles across industries (₹24 LPA+)
+🎯 Available immediately for senior analytics roles across industries.

 ---